crkaide/kickstarter-analysis/README.md

-# REPORT: Goals and Launch Date analysis
+# REPORT: Launch Date and Funding Goals analysis
-# "Fever" by Louise
+# "Fever" (a play) by Louise

 ## Overview of Project
 Following analysis of the success of various Kickstarter campaigns based on their category (e.g., food, music, theater), as well as identifying seasonal trends,